mimaya/katacoda-scenarios/Redis/step2.md

 ## Intro
-- Redis is key-value database
+ Redis is keyvalue database
-- Holds its database entirely in the memory also using the disk only for persistence.
+ Holds its database entirely in the memory also using the disk only for persistence.
-- Supports complex data types
+ Supports complex data types
-- All Redis operations are atomic.
+ All Redis operations are atomic.

 ## Redis DataTypes
-- String
+ String
-- List
+ List
-- Set
+ Set
-- Sorted set
+ Sorted set
-- Hash
+ Hash

 ## Strings
-- String are binary safe.
+ String are binary safe.
 No special end of string char.
-- Sequence of bytes with known length.
+ Sequence of bytes with known length.
-- Any data can be stored in String.
-EG: JPEG image, serialized object, etc
-- Redis backed **Bloom Filter** can be created using GETBIT and SETBIT
+ Any data can be stored in String.
+EG: JPEG image, serialized object, etc Redis backed **Bloom Filter** can be created using GETBIT and SETBIT

 # String Commands

+# SET/GET

 Assign a value to a key.
 If key already exist then it overwrites it
 Syntax: SET key value [EX sec | PX millisec]